gosha-kap/voting/README.md

 ___

- ######The section below has public access  without  any credentions.
+ #####The section below has public access  without  any credentions.
 It starts with $ROOT_PATH/rest/info .If parameter is not exist it return empty data.
 ___

-**Show todays restaurants menus**
+####Show todays restaurants menus

-  </t>Returns a list of menu data about all updated  restaurants menus.
+  Returns a list of menu data about all updated  restaurants menus.
   Menu data is represented by list of  objects, which including short restaurant info and meals items. </br>

-  Example :
+  Example of restaurant menu:
 ```json
    {    "restaurant_id": "[Integer]",
         "restaurant_name":"[String]",